SJ23 Tech Tip E02. (Updated 2023-04-28) Bob Schimmel & Randy Cook

 - Since the inverter draws a significant surge current when starting, it will overload the internal shunt in load meter, M2.
 Therefore the battery return wire is connected to (BB4-11), bypassing the shunt.
 This wire gauge is sufficient to drive the inverter to full output, continuously.

 - NEVER connect the AC neutral of an inverter to boat ground as it is hazardous.
 Leave it isolated.
 Panache's inverter draws power only from the battery.
 As such it cannot connect to shore power where it may create an unintended hazardous ground path or start electrolysis via the outboard leg (if left in the water).
-The electrical path combinations with shore power and adjacent boats can become very complex.
+The electrical path combinations with shore power and adjacent boats can become very complex and difficult to measure.

 NOTE 2 - The power from a modified sine wave inverter